Overcoming Self-Consciousness: Strategies for Being More Accepting

-Whether it’s worrying about how we look, what others think of us, or fearing judgment and criticism, self-consciousness can be a formidable barrier to living a fulfilling and authentic life.
+Whether we worry about how we look, what others think of us or fear judgment and criticism, self-consciousness can be a formidable barrier to living a fulfilling and authentic life.

 However, it is essential to recognize that self-awareness is a common experience and something that can be managed and overcome with practice and perseverance.